ABOUT ST. LUKE’S SCHOOL

 - Flexibility and willingness to change.
 Ability to pivot as changes are made or needed in order to fit the school’s current needs or adjustments to protocols.

 Knowledge & Skills

-- Tools & Technology: Proficiency with Microsoft Office and Google Suite including Google classroom.
-Ability to us classroom technology such as Smart Boards.
+- Tools & Technology: Proficiency with Microsoft Office and Google Suite.
+Must have database experience.

 - English Language: Knowledge of the structure and content of the English language including the meaning and spelling of words, rules of composition, and grammar.

 - Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 - Speaking: Talking to others to convey information effectively.

 - Writing: Communicating effectively in writing as appropriate for the needs of the school and classroom.

 - Active Learning: Commitment to life-long learning and participation in professional and personal growth.

 - Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.